 Popular Cities in Sweden

 Stockholm's climate is mostly pleasant with more mild winters than you would expect.
 The city receives quite a bit of sunshine and has summertime temperatures that average 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
-Winters are much colder, averaging between 27 and 30 degrees Fahrenheit (-2 to -1 degree Celsius).
+Winters are much colder, averaging between 27 and 30 degrees Fahrenheit (minus 2 to minus 1 degree Celsius).

 Most of the rain falls during the fall and winter months.

 Gothenburg has a humid, continental climate, with an average temperature of 45 degrees Fahrenheit (7 degrees Celsius) throughout the year.
-The climate has grown milder in recent years, with winters hovering around freezing and summers averaging in the 60s Fahrenheit.
+The climate has grown milder in recent years, with winters hovering around freezing and summers averaging above 60 degrees Fahrenheit (16 degrees Celsius).

 Malmö has an oceanic climate.
-Temperatures are typically in the low 70s Fahrenheit during the summer months, dropping to the high 20s and low 30s during the winter.
+Temperatures are typically above 70 degrees Fahrenheit (21 degrees Celsius) during the summer months, dropping to about 30 degrees Fahrenheit (minus 1 degree Celsius) during the winter.
 Malmö does receive some snow from December through March, but heavy accumulation is rare.

 Uppsala has cold winters and warm summer.
-Temperatures are warmest in July when they average around 73 degrees Fahrenheit (23 degrees Celsius), and coldest in January when the average high temperature is 32 degrees Fahrenheit (0 degrees Celsius).
+Temperatures are warmest in July when they average around 73 degrees Fahrenheit (23 degrees Celsius), and coldest in January when the average high temperature is 32 degrees Fahrenheit (zero Celsius).

 Spring in Sweden